team23/b5/docs/modules/docker.md

 task:update() { "…"; docker:update; "…" }

 task:sync() {
-    # You may use "b5 sync" or "b5 sync vendor"
+    # You may use "b5 sync"
+    docker:sync
+}

+task:sync:phpvendor() {
+    # You may use "b5 sync:phpvendor"
+    # You also could use "b5 sync:phpvendor bin" to just sync the bin folder
-    docker:sync "$@"
+    docker:sync:phpvendor "$@"
 }
 ```